minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 )
 ```

 You can see inside *parameters* that we have given it a new object.
 This object gives us access to OOIs that are related to the OOI referenced in *consumes*.
 In our example, we do not have a solid reason to do this.

 ### check_greeting.py
 This is the file where the bit's meowgic happens.
 This file has to contain a run method which accepts the following:
 + the model specified inside the *bit.py*'s *consumes* parameter
 + additional OOIs that have been specified inside the *bit.py*'s *parameters* parameter
-+ a dictionary which contains some config TODO: ASK WHAT THIS CONFIG CAN CONTAIN
++ a dictionary which contains some config

 This function returns an Iterator of OOIs.
 The OOIs that we will return have to do with the *Finding* type.
 This is a special OOI that is not displayed in openKAT's Objects tab and instead gets displayed in the Findings tab.
 This finding contains information such as the name and description of the finding, the severity (how impactful it is that the cause of this finding exists) and the recommendation to the user on what the user should do in this situation.